 |Tier III||Pen and Paper mode||Descriptive Paper in Hindi/English

 For VH/ OH (afflicted with Cerebral Palsy/ deformity in writing hand- 80 Minutes

 The SSC CGL syllabus covers major topics related to various subjects like – Reasoning, Aptitude, Current Affairs, English Language and Comprehension.

 SSC CGL Syllabus for Tier I

 - Quantitative Aptitude/ SSC maths syllabus

 |English Comprehension skills||General Intelligence & Reasoning||General Awareness||Quantitative Aptitude|

 |History- Harappa Civilization, Vedic culture, Medieval India and their important systems; India’s freedom movement and their leaders,

-Geography- about countries and their geographical details, Famous Seaport and Airport and their location.
+Geography- about countries and their geographical details, Famous seaports and airports and their location.